a-rahimi/procams/procams/index.md

 # Projector-Camera Systems: Here Be Dragons

-Camera and projectors yearn to be merged.
+Cameras and projectors yearn to be merged.
 Both have pixels, similar frame rates, resolutions, and fields of view.
 The instinct to merge these technologies goes back decades.
-Its devotes rally under the monicker “PROCAM”.
+Its devotees rally under the moniker “PROCAM”.

 Venture Capitalists and Vice Presidents at established tech